johnmwalters/spotify_poetry/README.md

 # spotify_poetry
-Dr. Seussify a block of textx
+Dr. Seussify a block of text